IOTPaySDK/IOTPay-iOS/README.md

 ```
 IOTNetworkManager.shared.sendRequest(secureId: "your secureId", cardInfoPrivder: cardInfoView)
 ```
+That's all we need for basic setup to add a card!
 (You will need to set up a button for sendRequest after user filling the info) For sample example, please check sampleExample.
 (NOT YET)